 In How To Write A Series Version 2, you’re going to learn how to write the series YOU want to write.

 And you’re going to learn it by doing it.
 You’ll write a series as your class project.

-But if you just want to get the principles and implementation down as quickly as possible, go shorter this first time through.
+But if you just want to get the principles and implementation down as quickly as possible, (and have something you can start publishing and selling sooner) write shorter stories this first time through.

 With these tools, you’ll learn the different kinds of series you CAN write, find out how to figure out the kind of series you WANT to write, and then you’ll lay out the basic pieces that will make your series what you want.

 This process kind of like picking out the plans for that house you want to build someday.

 You don’t have any of the materials you’ll use yet, you’re haven’t found the land on which you’ll build it, and you may not even know how you’re going to pay for it…

 …But from the very start, you have a decent idea of what your house will look like, and where you’re going to put the beds, the fridge, and the swimming pool.